Tuesday, December 25, 2018

 Dawn

-She picked me up on moving day.
+She picked me up on my move-in day.

 Dawn.

-She manages the house with ease.
+She manages a house with ease.

 Dawn.